 These allow us to understand your international supply chain and provide recommendations to reduce and potentially recover overpaid import duty as well as other taxes and levies.

-These popular reviews can often be undertaken on a completely contingent or “no win no fee” basis with duty recovery potentially going back three years.
-Where reclaims are possible we undertake the research and put together any reclaims with almost no client input.
+These popular reviews can often be undertaken on a completely contingent, 'no win no fee', basis with duty recovery potentially going back three years.
+Where reclaims are possible, we undertake the research and put together any reclaims, requiring almost no client input.

-We offer a range of advice, assistance and helpline packages which can be on a retainer or “one off” basis.
-Whether you are an importer who has the need for occasional or regular Duty advice, or a Legal or Accountancy practice which wants to have an expert duty resource at your disposal, we have a service to suit you.
+We offer a range of advice, assistance and helpline packages which can be on a retainer or 'one off' basis.
+Whether you are an importer who has the need for occasional or regular duty advice, or a legal or accountancy practice that wants to have an expert duty resource at your disposal, we have a service to suit you.

 In a supply chain, however complex, import duty should only be paid once and even then importers can potentially legally delay, reduce or remove liability for import duty and other taxes.

 The customs procedures below are essential to ensure duty is only paid once in a supply chain:

 OP (Outward Processing Relief)